thenewdarling/CurseOfStrahd/Downtime/2022-05-31 Session 26 and prior downtime.md

 👍

 [06-Jun-21 06:08 PM] Jeremiah Templeton (he/him)
-Priority one: where in the nine hells is krezk?
+Priority one: where in the nine hells is [[krezk]]?
 This will tell me how much holy water I need.
 Side note how many days per batch?